Scottie Lewis

-George Scott Lewis Jr. (born March 12, 2000) is an American professional basketball player who last played for the Charlotte Hornets of the National Basketball Association (NBA), on a two-way contract with the Greensboro Swarm of the NBA G League.
+George Scott Lewis Jr. (born March 12, 2000) is an American professional basketball player for the Niagara River Lions of the Canadian Elite Basketball League (CEBL).
 He played college basketball for the Florida Gators.

 High school career

 Lewis played high school basketball for the Ranney School in Tinton Falls, New Jersey.
 He was unanimously ranked as a 5-star recruit from all major recruiting services for the class of 2019.
 On January 20, 2019, Lewis committed to the University of Florida.
 He is originally from The Bronx, New York and resides in Hazlet, New Jersey.

 Recruiting

 On October 2, 2018, Lewis announced that he will be playing college basketball at the University of Florida, choosing the Gators over Kentucky.

 College career

 In his first game in a Florida uniform, Lewis had nine points, five rebounds and two assists as the Gators defeated North Florida 74–59.
-On February 26, 2020, Lewis scored 18 points in a 81–66 win against LSU.
+On February 26, 2020, Lewis scored 18 points in an 81–66 win against LSU.
 He had a career-high 19 points on March 7, in a 71–70 loss to Kentucky.
 At the conclusion of the regular season, Lewis was named to the SEC All-Freshman Team.
 Lewis averaged 8.5 points and 3.6 rebounds per game, leading the team in blocks (36) and finishing second to Keyontae Johnson in steals with 36.
 On April 6, 2020, it was announced that Lewis would return to Florida for the 2020–21 season.
 He missed three games as a sophomore after contracting COVID-19.
 Lewis averaged 7.9 points, 3.1 rebounds and 1.6 steals per game.
 Following the season, he declared for the 2021 NBA draft and hired an agent.